Berkshire Hathaway - Newest in the Trillion Dollar Club

 What sectors does Berkshire Hathaway own firms in?

-Berkshire Hathaway is a conglomerate that owns companies in the insurance, rail transportation, energy generation, distribution, manufacturing, and retailing industries.
+Berkshire Hathaway is a conglomerate that owns companies in the insurance, rail transportation, energy generation, distribution, manufacturing, and retail industries.

 Which companies does Berkshire Hathaway compete with?